ruricolist/vernacular/README.md

 3. Languages are *interoperable*.
 Lisp code can import modules written in embedded languages, and modules written in embedded languages can import other modules in the same language – or even modules written in other languages.

 4. Languages are *reusable*.
 Support for meta-languages allows different languages to share the same parser or for the same language to be written in more than one syntax.

-# Modules
+# Specifying languages

 A Vernacular module is a *file* in a *language*.
-The language can be specified in two ways.
+The language of a module file can be specified in three ways.

 The language can be specified as part of the file itself, with a special first line.
 The special first line looks like this: